scala/docs.scala-lang/sips/pending/_posts/2012-06-29-fixing-either.md

     implicit def f(convert: Right.Convert) = convert.any.toString

-Note that `Convert` is a simple case class which serves to ensure that the implicit conversion is properly targetted.
+Note that `Convert` is a simple case class which serves to ensure that the implicit conversion is properly targeted.

-This third solution has been demonstrated to work well, and is the one proposed here.
+This third solution has been [demonstrated][project] to work well, and is the one proposed here.

 ## Part 2: Simplifying use in for-comprehensions by *adding* right-biased capability ##